jeremeamia/tweetmvc-core/README.markdown

 know&hellip; but doesn't it sound fun?
 I guess the point was to code an extensible, fully-functional MVC framework from scratch in a kind of code-golf-esque kind of way.

+TweetMVC borrows on concepts of other PHP MVC frameworks, but everything is really small, barebones, and naturally obfuscated.
+I personally use the [Kohana PHP Framework](http://kohanaframework.org) at work and for my own projects, and I suspect that some of my inspiration and knowledge of framework internals used to create TweetMVC has come from working with Kohana.

 ## Why?

 The idea originally came from [Fabien Potencier](http://fabien.potencier.org) and his [Twitto](http://twitto.org) framework.
 This was followed by [Phil Sturgeon](http://philsturgeon.co.uk) and his [Twiny](http://philsturgeon.co.uk/news/2009/12/Twiny-Framework-the-framework-small-enough-to-tweet) framework.
 Both are awesome, little PHP scripts, but I wanted to create a tiny, fully-functional MVC framework.
 Therefore, I made TweetMVC.

+Will TweetMVC ever be used for a production environment?
+It probably isn't the best idea to do so, but I'm sure going to try some experiments.

 ## Rules: